Losant/mqtt-to-http-bridge/README.md

 ```

 ## Installation
-MQTT to HTTP Bridge is a command line tool written in [Node.js](https://nodejs.org).
+MQTT to HTTP Bridge is a command-line tool written in [Node.js](https://nodejs.org).
 To install the service, run one of the following commands:

 ```
 yarn global add mqtt-to-http-bridge